-Many large employers have formal college recruitment programs they use to recruit college students and alumni for job, internship, summer job and co-op opportunities at the company.
+Many large employers have formal college recruitment programs they use to recruit college students and alumni for jobs, internships, summer jobs, and co-op opportunities at the company.
 Smaller companies also recruit on a less formal basis, posting new job openings as they become available.

 When a company has a college recruitment program they have easy and select access to candidates from colleges and universities.
 Most schools utilize a recruiting job posting service (like NACElink or Experience) to manage their campus and on-site recruiting programs.